 I found covering it with a pillowcase works best because the water drips right through the pillowcase into the bucket.

-After hooking up your clay you should check on it daily for the correct consistency by giving it a few squeezes.
+After hooking up your clay you should check on it each morning and evening for the correct consistency by giving it a few squeezes.
 It can take anywhere from 2 to 5 days to become wedgeable.
 The rate that your clay will dry depends greatly on the climate you live in and the amount of clay you have.
 As your clay gets closer to drying make sure you check it more often.

 If you won’t be around for a while, you can simply take the pillowcase off the hook and place it in a plastic bag, mark it, and set it aside.
 Whenever you want to continue drying out your clay, take it out of the plastic bag and hook it up again.